Let Us Do Good (Galatians 6:9-10)

 It is on this bedrock foundation of truth that Paul stands when he says, “let us not grow weary of doing good, for in due season we will reap”.
 Friends, if you are weary or losing momentum in your walk with the Lord, remember that God’s promise of reaping means your labor is not in vain.”

 As if that weren’t enough, Paul elaborates to the Ephesian believers on another more fundamental reason that we should persevere and not grow weary of doing good.
-It is because we were created for such works.
+It is because we were created for such works.“For we are his workmanship, created in Christ Jesus for good works, which God prepared beforehand, that we should walk in them” (Ephesians 2:10).

 So doing God-honoring, Spirit-empowered work is at the core of who we are as believers.
 That truth is compelling.
 A believer balking at doing the work of the Lord is akin to a fish not wanting to swim.
 Abounding in good works should be our very nature; we were made for this.
 So when we grow weary in this race, let us take these truths and set our eyes ahead on the joy that awaits.